asynx-dev/www/src/_posts/2021-03-16-wsl-offline.md

 You can remove `Ubuntu` found in Windows Start menu by right clicking and selecting `Uninstall` since we won't use it.

-One solution recommended by Microsoft is extracting `.appx` file with an archive program, like 7-Zip by right clicking on file and selecting Extract option, and then running `ubuntu2004.exe`.
+One solution recommended by Microsoft is extracting `.appx` file with an file archiver program, like 7-Zip by right clicking on file and selecting `Extract` option, and then running `ubuntu2004.exe`.

 After extraction please make sure that your folder is at right place.
 Although it is possible to move folders to another location, in my case moving folders